 Rates vary based on subject matter and the type of work required, so it’s best to send me some details about your project and get an estimate.

-You can schedule a half hour of time with me for free to chat about your project here.
+You can schedule a half hour of time with me for free to chat about your project so we can figure out if I can help.
+If you then decide you'd like to work with me, I'll send you a link to my scheduling calendar.

 After we talk, you might decide to try applying Story Grid methods on your own before engaging an editor.
 If so, you can find more about Story Grid, including lots of free articles and tools, at the website or by listening to the Story Grid podcast.
 A helpful full archive of transcripts for every episode of the Story Grid podcast is available too.